 Prior to the Final Decision effective 2003, the formula was a multiplier of 1.
 The current formula for NFDM to SNF states an inconsistency.
 According to the standards of identity, NFDM is the product of removing water from pasteurized skim milk.
 The resulting powder may not "contain more than 5 percent by weight of moisture".
 Document UU, Std of Identity for NFDM 21 C.F.R. §131.125.
 Because of the cost of drying as well as the fact that the moisture is less valuable than the powder, the expectation is that NFDM will be sold at nearly 95% dry matter.
+In the case of Extra Grade the moisture is lower, 4.5%.
 The solids not fat (SNF) component price for the FMMO pricing system is based upon dry matter with no moisture.
 But the current formula implies that NFDM is drier than the SNF.
 According to the standards of identity, one pound of SNF will produce as much as 1.05 pounds of NFDM.
 It is impossible to produce less than a pound as the current formula contends.